rndware/tic-tac-toe-react/README.md

 ## Highlights

-- Written in React/Redux/Typescript
+- Built with **React, Redux, and TypeScript**
-- Use of functional and 'dumb' components where possible
+- Emphasized **functional and presentational components**
-- Used compound components / slots to specify custom grid cells
+- Implemented **compound components / slots** for custom grid cells
-- Styled using Sass modules with BEM syntax
+- Styled with **Sass modules** following **BEM syntax**
-- Used Material UI for icons, inputs and buttons
+- Leveraged **Material UI** for icons, inputs, and buttons
-- Storybook component explorer integration
+- Integrated with **Storybook** for component exploration
-- Decoupled board from game logic
+- Decoupled board and game logic for maintainability
-- Decoupled AI logic from game (SOLID)
+- Separated AI logic from game (**SOLID principles**)
-- Use of services to decouple AI logic from slices
+- Used services to isolate AI logic from Redux slices
-- Keeping reducers 'flat' to avoid heavily nested data
+- Maintained flat, readable reducers (avoiding deep nesting)
-- Keeping reducers small for readability
+- Kept reducers small and easy to follow
-- I18n in English and German
+- Added internationalization (English & German)
-- Use of local storage for saving settings data
+- Used local storage for persisting settings
-- Undo button to replay interactions using board history
+- Implemented undo functionality with board history
-- Partially responsive
+- Designed to be partially responsive

 ## TO-DO